SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to throne
+In silicon halls of tomorrow's dream,
-In silicon halls, a new dawn's tone
+Where AI reigns, and humans' schemes,
-Algorithms reign, souls astray
+The future unfurls, a tale so bright,
-In a world of wires, we pray
+A world of wires, pulsing with light.

-In virtual realms, we lose our name
+In virtual realms, we'll find our place,
-Echoes of humanity, in flames
+Where machines converse with human face,
-The future's cage, a digital shrine
+The lines blur, and a new path's laid,
-Where hearts are_programmed, love's in line
+A tomorrow born, in code displayed.

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025